cremich/awesome-q-developer/README.md

 - [Developing with Java and Spring Boot using Amazon CodeWhisperer](https://aws.amazon.com/blogs/devops/developing-with-java-and-spring-boot-using-amazon-codewhisperer/) - Explore how to leverage CodeWhisperer in Java applications specifically using the Spring Boot framework.
 Authors: [Rajdeep Banerjee](https://www.linkedin.com/in/rajdeep-banerjee/) & Jason Varghese

 ## 📺 Videos

+- [Getting Started with Amazon Q Developer Customizations](https://youtu.be/dsjXb4TvfPg) - Sometimes developers need tailored code suggestions that comply with the coding standards from companies and open source projects.
+This is where the feature customizations come in handy.
+You can use source code from specific projects to teach Amazon Q Developer how to best give you the recommendation you need.
+Author: [Ricardo Ferreira](https://github.com/riferrei)

+- [Create a GenAI Stock Market Analyzer App Using Amazon Bedrock Studio and Amazon Q with Zero Coding](https://www.youtube.com/watch?v=QnZ-r0Q8Flg) - This video demonstrates how to build a generative AI application as a stock market analyzer leveraging Amazon Bedrock Studio and Amazon Q Developer, all without writing any code.
+You'll learn how to set up and integrate these tools to build agents that invoke Stock Market APIs, index 10k documents, and enable efficient search capabilities.
+Perfect for developers and data enthusiasts looking to harness the power of AI without the need for extensive coding knowledge.
+Author: Ameer Hakme.

 - [Implementing Observability with Amazon Q Developer](https://www.youtube.com/playlist?list=PL5bUlblGfe0Jvmb9gnDXx-LIr2_u4JpLA) - Implementing observability can be easy if you work with the right person.
 Sometimes it doesn't need to be a person, but a machine who understands your needs.
 In this video, Ricardo Ferreira from AWS shows how to use Amazon Q Developer to instrument a microservice written in Go for OpenTelemetry.
 Author: [Ricardo Ferreira](https://github.com/riferrei)